fschulze/mr.developer/README.txt

 Revision support
 ----------------

-Preliminary support to check out specific revisions existr.
+Preliminary support to check out specific revisions exists.
 So far this has only been implemented for git.

 Valid ``revspec``s are: